spatie/icalendar-generator/README.md

     ...
 ```

-We won't go into details here since, it's a more niche feature.
+We won't go into details here since it's a more niche feature but reading through the `Timezone` and `TimezoneEntry` component files should get you up and running.

 #### Alerts

 Alerts allow calendar clients to send reminders about specific events.
 For example, Apple Mail on an iPhone will send users a notification about the event.
 An alert always belongs to an event and has a description and the number of minutes before the event it will be triggered:

 ``` php
 Event::create('Laracon Online')